-The following programs are carried out at the farmer level to enhance quantity and quality of milk production.
+The following programs are carried out at the farmer level to enhance economic milk production to improve the quality of milk production.

 AI facilities are providing through more than 100 Artificial Insemination centers located at dairy co-operative societies.
 These centres are manned by self-employed youth or trained society employees.
 The semen doses for insemination are providing to the farmers on free of cost

-The objective of the program is to develop thousands of high yielding cows through their adoption and focused attention from the heifer stage itself.
+The objective of the program is to develop thousands of high yielding cows through their adoption and focused attention from the heifer stage itself and to financially support the dairy farmers in calf raring.
 Ten heifers each will be selected from many Co-operative societies and they are proposed to be given special provisions like adequate volumes of cattle feed, vitamins, minerals and medicines using the special budget set apart for this.
-The union is started the program in the year 2009-2010 and raised 24500 heifers till 2018 year under this program.
+The union is started the program in the year 2009-2010 and raised 24500 heifers till 2018 year under this program..

 Under this scheme, veterinarians on contract basis are posted at a central society with all required facilities.
 Service of veterinarian is to be made available on nominal cost to the all farmers of that area.
 The objective of unit is to provide quality veterinary service on farmer's doorsteps wherever it is very essential at a cheaper rate inclusive of free medicines and doctors conveyance.